 Variety alone does not constitute a good menu.
 A menu which lets restaurateurs utilize the same ingredient in multiple dishes will help them make the utmost use of the ingredient, prevent wastage and also curtail expenses in buying different ingredients.
 This method is how most restaurateurs cut food cost in their restaurants and roll in higher profits.

 There is a lot of fresh produce that is not available easily all year round, but it is important to provide dishes with fresh ingredients at the best price to your customers.
 In this case, updating the menu according to seasonal dishes is a great idea to manage restaurant food costs.
 A seasonal menu will not only help you cut down on your regular food costs but also let you delight your customers with innovative dishes and recipes.

 All the successful restaurateurs/chefs agree that following a standard recipe is the most effective method of controlling food cost in restaurants.
 A standard recipe is the one that follows a set of instructions to prepare a particular dish, and that has been tried and tested over time.

 Altering recipes too often leads to more overall expenditure as more ingredients need to be purchased and the inventory is never stable.
 Maintaining a standard recipe helps reduce the chances of wastage and keeps the amount of ingredient used per dish in check.

 3. Correct Receiving of Raw Materials

-For instance, if in 5 kgs of paneer, if only 4.5 kgs of paneer are delivered, or is consumable, then it would lead to higher food costs.
+For instance, if in 5 kgs of paneer, if only 4.5 kgs of paneer are delivered, or is consumable, then it would lead to a higher Food Costs.
 The purchasing department should make sure that all the products finally delivered to the restaurant are of the right amount and quality.